Shivani0212/ELITE-Wellness/README.md

 ### The features we implemented are:

-> *Login and Signup*: Users(Doctors & Patients) can login and signup on the platform.
+> Both patients and doctors have the flexibility to securely store their medical data on this platform.

 > *Notifications*: Admin gets notified.

-> *Check Doctors Availability*: Users can check whether at that time slot is available or not.

-> *Appointment*: User can fix their appointment with available doctors.
+> *Check Doctors Availability and Appointments*: Patients can conveniently schedule their appointments with their preferred doctors by accessing and checking the availability of time slots.

 ## Technology Stack used:
 * MongoDB